yoginderbagga/90DaysOfDevOps/2026/day-48/capstone-project-devboard.md

 # Capstone Project DevBoard

+[ visit devboard forked repo to see the full full working project for this document ]

 To build a complete end-to-end CI/CD Pipeline using GitHub Action, we used existing **DevBoard** project with its existing workflow that was created during the batch live class.

 Used the docker compose to build all the containers with a single command and setup them on EC2 instance.
 Verified all container worked fine and each workflow files ran successfully except a dependency-scan.yml file.
 Tested all the steps to fix but due a vulnerability in one of the react router package version it didn't get fixed so far.